 In simple terms, the agreement intends to ensure that technical regulations do not have the effect of creating unnecessary obstacles to international trade.
 Acceptable objectives upon which to base exceptions are national security requirements, prevention of deceptive practices, protection of human health or safety, animal or plant life or health, or the environment.

 The guiding principle is to establish a situation where producers can gain access to markets in foreign countries under the same treatment as producers in those countries.
-For more information about tariffs, visit NEMA’s international trade center.
+For more information about tariffs, visit the NEMA international trade center.

-What is NEMA’s position on testing and labeling?
+What is the NEMA position on testing and labeling?

 What does laboratory accreditation involve?